keeltrace/qlcplus-wiki/OSX build Qt5.md

 You might be asked to accept an SSL site certificate.
 After you have accepted it, the sources will be downloaded to a directory called qlc under your home directory (where the terminal usually starts at).
 It can take a while, depending on your internet connection speed.

+### Plugins build note

+QLC+ needs several external dependencies to be compiled with all the plugins support.<br>
+If you want to exclude some of them from the build process then just comment them out by placing the character `#` at the beginning of the plugin line in the file `plugins/plugins.pro`
+For example:

+`#unix:SUBDIRS += ola`

 ## Compiling

 After the sources have been cloned out from the GIT repository, issue these commands to start building QLC+: